bengm/farse/README.md

 **Solution:** Build a parser to transform the FAR content into structured data, currently json.

+# Usage

+You could grab the output_data files as-is, or run/tweak the parser yourself.
+I wanted this to get the dataset to be able to dynamically assemble the content of a selection of FAR clauses.

+My use case: I have a contract document with a bunch of clauses included by reference.
+I need to read those clauses.
+Rather than google each clause number and read the content, I'd like to see them all referenced clauses assembled into a single document.

 ## Input

 The input data was obtain via this method: